pearcej/cppds/_sources/Introduction/WhatIsComputerScience.rst

 Computer science can be thought of as the study of algorithms.
-However, we must be careful to include the fact that some problems may not have a solution and others may not have solutions which can be executed in a satisfactory ampunt of time.
+However, we must be careful to include the fact that some problems may not have a solution and others may not have solutions which can be executed in a satisfactory amuont of time.
-Although proving this statement is beyond the scope of this text, the fact that some problems cannot be solved and/or cannot be solved in the amount of time vavailable is important for those who study computer science.
-We can fully define computer science, then, by including these types of problems and stating that computer science is the study of solutions to problems as well as the study of problems without fast solutions and including the study of problems without any soluations at all.
+Although proving this statement is beyond the scope of this text, the fact that some problems cannot be solved and/or cannot be solved in the amount of time available is important for those who study computer science.
+We can fully define computer science, then, by including these types of problems and stating that computer science is the study of solutions to problems as well as the study of problems without fast solutions and including the study of problems without any solutions at all.

 Hence, it is very common to include the word **computable** when describing problems and solutions.
 We say that a problem is computable